nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/collections/_practices/definition-of-done-dod.md

 ---
-title: Getting Started with the Definition of Done (DoD)
+title: Definition of Done (DoD)
-description: Every team should define what is required, what criteria must be met, for a product increment to be considered releasable.
+description: Getting Started with the Definition of Done (DoD).
+Every team should define what is required, what criteria must be met, for a product increment to be considered releasable.
+subtitle: Getting Started with the Definition of Done (DoD)
 layout: default
+author: mrhinsh
 toc: true
 pdf: true
 pageType: practice